 GOVERNMENT-FUNDED HEALTH INSURANCE TERMS

 Medicaid

-Medicaid is a health insurance program that is funded by the state and provides free or low-cost health coverage to some low-income people and people with disabilities.
+Medicaid is a health insurance program that is funded by individual states and provides free or low-cost health coverage to some low-income people and people with disabilities.

 Medicare

-Medicare is a federal health insurance program for people 65 and older and certain young people with disabilities.
-If you're eligible, you can choose one or more of these options:
+Medicare is a federal health insurance program for people 65 and older and certain younger people with disabilities.
+If you're eligible, you can choose one or more of these options below \bigtriangledown

-\times

 Medigap

 A Medigap plan, also called a Medicare Supplement, is health insurance that is sold by private companies.
 It can help pay some of the costs Medicare doesn't cover like copays, coinsurance, and deductibles.

 Dual-Eligible Beneficiaries

 People who are enrolled in both Medicare and Medicaid are known as dual-eligible beneficiaries.

 Medicare Medicare Medicare Part C Medicare

 Part A Part B (also called Medicare Advantage) Part D

 Covers things like hospital care, skilled nursing facility care, hospice, and home health services.
-Covers medically necessary services and preventive services, including physicianadministered drugs.
+Covers medically necessary services and preventive services, including physician- administered drugs.
 Offered by Medicare-approved private companies.
 In Medicare Advantage, you still have Part A and Part B coverage, but you may also have coverage for things Original Medicare doesn't cover, such as fitness programs and some vision, hearing, and dental services.
 Covers prescription drugs.

+Coverage Gap (also called the "Donut Hole")

+Most Medicare drug plans have a coverage gap (also called the "donut hole").
+This means there's a temporary limit on what the drug plan will cover for drugs.

+Not everyone will enter the coverage gap.
+The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
+Once you and your plan have spent \$[AMOUNT] on covered drugs in [YEAR], you're in the coverage gap.
+This amount may change each year.
+Note, people with Medicare who get Extra Help paying Part D costs won't enter the coverage gap.

+Extra Help

+Extra Help is a Medicare program for people with limited income and resources that helps lower Medicare drug plan costs (like premiums, deductibles, and coinsurance).

+∇

+[reference: www.medicare.gov]

 Benefits Benefits are the healthcare items or services that are covered under your health insurance plan.
 Claim A claim is a request for payment that you or your healthcare provider submits to your health insurance plan for the services you received.
 Coordination of Benefits When you have more than one health insurance plan, coordination of benefits is used to uncover which health insurance plan is responsible for paying first when you have a medical claim.
-Copayment (or copay) A copay is a fixed amount (for example, \$25) that you pay for a covered health insurance service.
-See "A Copay Roadmap" below for more details. $\bigtriangledown$
+Copayment (or Copay) A copay is a fixed amount (for example, \$25) that you pay for a covered health insurance service.
+See the "Out-of-pocket Roadmap" below for more details.